 Who develops long-term facilities maintenance and capital renewal plans?

-The Offices of Residential Services and Facilities Services meet yearly to discuss the long-term facilities needs of each fraternity and sorority house.
+The Offices of Housing Services and Facilities Services meet yearly to discuss the long-term facilities needs of each fraternity and sorority house.
 Input is solicited from maintenance staff and other University personnel, as well as from alumni and undergraduates.
 The VFA report (an independent engineering analysis) also used as a guide identified many facilities needs in each house.

 Who is responsible for custodial services in the houses?